SamuelRocco/GAN-Image-Denoising/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

----

-Feel free to replace the placeholders with the actual paths to your images.
-Let me know if there are any other details or adjustments you'd like to include!